 We have continued to participate in the Scottish Assessors' web portal's Project Management Committee, Project Team and Working Groups to enhance the site (www.saa.gov.uk).
-An online form to allow annual returns of Self-Catering information was launched.
-Work has started on a project to consider the future of the Portal, which is now 20 years old.
+Work has progressed on a project to consider the future of the Portal, which is now 20 years old.
+A vision for the future of the Portal exists, and funding options are actively being explored.
+The original portal was funded by valuation authorities and Scottish Government, through Modernising Government funding.